openobserve/openobserve-docs/docs/guide/user-guide/functions/enrichment.md

     - You have an IP address and you want to get the geolocation of the IP address.
     - protocol number to protocol name

 In order to do enrichment you will need to create a enrichment table.
 A enrichment table is a CSV file that has the reference data that you want to use to enrich the actual data.

+## Example

+### Source data (Log stream)
 For example, you have AWS VPC flow logs.
 You can find more details about VPC flow logs on [AWS docs page](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html).

 It might look like (I have removed many fields here to simplify things):